-From Palestine, Gaza; seeking a Undergraduate degree in and is enrolled at Ain Shams University.
+Palestinian, from Gaza; seeking Undergraduate degree in Dentistry and is enrolled at Ain Shams University.

 I am Mariam, a 20 years old Palestinian girl from Gaza.

 Gaza is not only my birthplace.
 Gaza lives in me as much as I live in it.
 I identify with its identity and suffering and have over the years learned to become like it: defiant, resilient and determined to overcome.

 Gaza has been under siege for over 14 of the 20 years of my life.

 I often wonder why and how I grew to be the free person I am today.
 I need to look no further than my father: my hero and role model.
 I was daddy's girl, and he was my guru.
 From him I learned how to nurture my dreams, believe in them and chase them until they become a reality.

 I left Gaza to Turkey knowing that I might not be reunited with my family and friends for a very long time.

 I have always wanted to be a dentist.